Balsamic and Onion Pot Roast

 Find More Recipes Like This One:

 Use Slow Cooker Recipes to find more recipes like this one.
 Use the Diet Type photo index pages to find more recipes suitable for a specific eating plan.
-You can also Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.
-Click for Slow Cooker / Pressure Cooker Recipes on my other site!
+You might also like to follow Kalynโs Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes Iโm sharing there.

-180 Comments on “Balsamic and Onion Pot Roast”
+182 Comments on “Slow Cooker Balsamic Pot Roast”

 I think I may have reviewed already, but want to add a new one.
 We always enjoy it, but the liquid at the end has not been thick.
 Tonight I poured some liquid in a saucepan, just dumped in some cornstarch, and whisked and cooked til nice and thick.
-So yummy, my husband said it was spectacular!
+So yummy, my husband said ย it was spectacular!

 Yes, that will work if you want a thicker sauce.